 The International Business Management (IBM) graduate certificate program will help you become an invaluable asset to any organization.
 In the fast-paced, comprehensive program, you will learn about the multifaceted world of international business management from highly experienced industry professionals who have first-hand knowledge of today’s global business environment.
 There is a strong practical component to the IBM program with a focus on collaborative, project based learning, case analysis and in-class discussions, all essential critical thinking skills for success.

-Successful completion of this one-year certificate guarantees students a place in most undergraduate degrees at any University.
+Successful completion of this one-year post-graduate certificate guarantees students a place in most post-graduate diploma programs in International Business Management Programs.

 |Course Length||Two Semesters (1 year)|

 |Instruction Options||On-Site, Full-time|

 *This program is not designated and ineligible to receive foreign nationals on a study permit

 - Bachelor degree or Higher National Diploma or a 3 year Advanced Diploma

 - Secondary school graduation or equivalent.